zbalkan/zbalkan.github.io/_posts/2026-04-30-clipboard-monitor.md

 ## Scope and Limits

 ClipboardMonitor remains intentionally narrow in scope, and it is important to be explicit about that.
 It focuses on text clipboard paths only.
 It is not attempting broad DLP coverage, rich-content inspection, or deep enterprise-grade policy enforcement.
-Hook and interception behavior may vary depending on endpoint hardening and enterprise restrictions, and AMSI outcomes remain dependent on the installed antimalware provider and local policy.
+Hook and interception behaviour may vary depending on endpoint hardening and enterprise restrictions, and AMSI outcomes remain dependent on the installed antimalware provider and local policy.

 Accordingly, this should be viewed as a local defensive utility and research project rather than a serious enterprise DLP replacement.
 Its value lies primarily in visibility, experimentation, and exploring what small defensive controls can still achieve in user mode when applied thoughtfully.

-If you test it, and especially if you encounter false positives, crashes, provider-specific AMSI quirks, or behavioral inconsistencies across hosts, feel free to open an issue or PR.
+If you test it, and especially if you encounter false positives, crashes, provider-specific AMSI quirks, or behavioural inconsistencies across hosts, feel free to open an issue or PR.
 Feedback of that kind is usually what improves these projects fastest.